Morning Coffee at the Golden Pond: Seeing a World in the Garden

 Himalaya: Life on the edge of the world

 "Thoroughly researched, engagingly-written, and lavishly illustrated, Himalaya provides a compelling account of the mountain range's natural history, cultural diversity, environmental predicament, and future survival." (book jacket).
 "Amply illustrated, and written in a style suitable for both academics and mountain lovers, [Himalaya] tells the beauty of the mountains."
 Mountain Forum.
-Order from Amazon.

 FINALIST, Banff Mountain Book Award.
 "A profoundly self-reflective meditation on the political, cultural, spiritual, and ecological ramifications of an adventure travel industry that's driven by 'the West's own disenchantment with itself' (book jacket).
 "Zurick may not dissuade you from taking your next trip, but he's sure to change the way you experience it."
 OUTSIDE Magazine.
 "David Zurick writes with an intensity that comes from having seen these places himself." - James Duncan, Professor of Geography, Cambridge University (book jacket).
-Order from Amazon.

 "For Hawaii-bound visitors seeking natural beauty, historical sites, and the culture that supports environmental activities, botanical gardens, and special nature programs.
 Following an introduction to the creation of the islands, Zurick discusses alternative energy, aquaculture, hiking, camping, preserves, parks, recycling, water sports, and environmental education.
 Island by island, he reviews natural attractions, activities, and alternative lodgings.
 Useful, concise, and well written, this will interest campers, younger, budget-constrained visitors, and naturalists."
 The Library Journal.
-Order from Amazon.